United Methodist Church lifts bans on LGBTQ clergy and same-sex weddings

 Some of those departing congregations left to form the more conservative Global Methodist Church and others decided to become independent.
 The main reason many of those congregations left the denomination is that despite the church's official rules against LGBTQ clergy and same-sex weddings, some local geographic conferences chose to not enforce them.

-Last week, the United Methodist Church voted on a "regionalization" plan that would allow various geographic regions of the church—North America, Europe, Africa, and elsewhere—to make their own rules regarding LGBTQ clergy and same-sex weddings.
-That move eased the way for United Methodists in more conservative parts of the world to develop them.
+Last week, the United Methodist Church voted on a "regionalization" plan that would allow various geographic regions of the church — North America, Europe, Africa, and elsewhere — to make their own rules regarding LGBTQ clergy and same-sex weddings.
+That move eased the way for United Methodists in more conservative parts of the world to develop their own rules for ministers and marriages.

 Shortly after the vote today in Charlotte, spontaneous celebrations erupted on the conference center floor.
 Hundreds of people began cheering and singing.
 One of the hymn lyrics distinguishable in the crowd was, "You are a child, you are a child of God."